 We also use CCTV (Closed Circuit Television) to monitor images on all Royal Caribbean International ships for the purpose of crime prevention and the safety of our guests generally; we will usually store these images for up to three months.
 We may store those images for longer if required to record an incident.
 For further information about the storage of CCTV images please contact our Privacy Officer at Customer Relations Royal Caribbean International at 1800 754 500.

 When a new brochure is printed, its content replaces all previous editions of that brochure.
-Whilst every effort is made to ensure the accuracy of the brochure at the time of printing, regrettably errors may occasionally occur and information may have changed since printing.
+Whilst every effort is made to ensure the accuracy of the brochure at the time of printing, regrettably errors may occasionally occur, and information may have changed since printing.
 For current Booking Conditions and Guest Policies, please check our website before booking.

 This brochure is issued by RCL Cruises Ltd, Australian branch with registered office address at Level 12, 157 Walker Street, North Sydney NSW 2060